ErezYosef/Image-Transformations-and-Panorama-Overview/README.md

 <img src="images/c.png" width="400"><br>

-More matching points will provide a better estimation for `H` params, but the data may contains outliers.
+More matching points will provide a better estimation for `H` params, but the data may contain outliers.

 ### Outliers :